UCL/GERun/README.md

 gerun $HOME/src/madscience/mad
 ```

-GERun version iii supports mixed mode codes in some MPI environments (Intel MPI, OpenMPI *without SGE integration*) by running $NSLOTS/$OMP\_NUM\_THREADS MPI tasks, and provides a tool "ppn" which calculates the number of processors per node.
+GERun version iii supports mixed mode codes in some MPI environments (Intel MPI, OpenMPI *without SGE integration*) by running $NSLOTS/$OMP\_NUM\_THREADS MPI processes, and provides a tool "ppn" which calculates the number of processors per node.
 This means that on the new Research Computing OS software stack you can portably (over the node types in the cluster) run with OpenMP threads within a node, MPI between a node should you desire by doing this:

 ```bash
 export OMP_NUM_THREADS=`ppn`